Taebu/Swift-Korean/chapter29.md

 For more information about using key paths in Swift code that interacts with Objective-C APIs, see Using Objective-C Runtime Features in Swift.
 For information about key-value coding and key-value observing, see Key-Value Coding Programming Guide and Key-Value Observing Programming Guide.

-NOTE
+> NOTE

-Although the property name is an expression, it is never evaluated.
+>

-GRAMMAR OF A KEY-PATH STRING EXPRESSION
+> Although the property name is an expression, it is never evaluated.

-key-path-string-expression → #keyPath ( expression )
+> key-path-string-expression → #keyPath ( expression )

 ### Postfix Expressions
 Postfix expressions are formed by applying a postfix operator or other postfix syntax to an expression.
 Syntactically, every primary expression is also a postfix expression.